aanonymousboy/CML-Risk/README.md

 * `utils`: we implement attention, contrastive loss, and other functions here.
 The InfoNCE PyTorch implementation is referred from [Representation Learning with Contrastive Predictive Coding](https://github.com/RElbers/info-nce-pytorch).

 ### Data structure
 We use Bert-typed pre-trained models from [Sentence Bert](https://www.sbert.net/) to generate sentence embeddings.
-This model is based on the pre-trained [Bert-based-un-cased](https://huggingface.co/bert-base-uncased) and a pooling layer.
-Note that other pretrained language models such as [RoBERTa](https://huggingface.co/roberta-base) and [FinBert](https://huggingface.co/yiyanghkust/finbert-pretrain) can also be used as the text encoder, but we find the results are similar.
+This model is composed of the pre-trained [Bert-based-un-cased](https://huggingface.co/bert-base-uncased) and a pooling layer.
+Note that other pre-trained language models such as [RoBERTa](https://huggingface.co/roberta-base) and [FinBert](https://huggingface.co/yiyanghkust/finbert-pretrain) can also be used as the text encoder, but we find the results are similar.

 ### Ablation study with LDA topic model